-In the next few years, more relief and reform legislation was passed which included:
+In the next few years, more relief and reform legislation was passed, which included:

-- The Emergency Relief Appropriation Act, which funded the Works Progress Administration (WPA) to put unemployed workers back to work on public projects.
-The WPA not only created manual labor jobs in construction and other industries, it also created jobs for white-collar workers and helped those in the performing and fine arts.
+- The Emergency Relief Appropriation Act funded the Works Progress Administration (WPA) to put unemployed workers back to work on public projects.
+The WPA not only created manual labor jobs in construction and other industries, but it also created jobs for white-collar workers and helped those in the performing and fine arts.
 The WPA would continue through June 1943, providing jobs for 8.5 million Americans with 30 million dependents.